Hitman007/Wordpress-Gherkin-CPTs/readme.md

 ![pickle.png](https://bitbucket.org/repo/aAdo7g/images/3063536449-pickle.png)
+Anyone know how I float this image so it wraps?

 # DEVELOPERS WANTED #
 Hey guys, I could use some help.
 If you're a Wordpress programmer or developer, contact me to conrtibute!